Tape head: Types

 The physical design of a head depends on whether it is fixed or rotating.
 In either case, the face of the head where the gap is must be made hard wearing and highly smooth to avoid excessive head wear.
 It can also be seen that due to the construction method of the head gap, head wear will tend to widen the gap, reducing the head's performance over time.
 The vertical alignment of the heads (the azimuth) must also match between recording and playback for good fidelity, and the gap should be as close to exactly vertical as possible for highest frequency response.
 Most tape transport mechanisms will allow fine mechanical adjustment of the azimuth of the heads.
 Sometimes this can be achieved by automatic circuitry - the actual mechanical azimuth adjustment being carried out by taking advantage of the piezo effect of certain types of crystal material.

 Rotating heads

 Rotating play heads, as used in video recorders, digital audio tape and other applications, are used to achieve a high relative head/tape speed while maintaining a low overall tape transport speed.
 One or more transducers are mounted on a rotating drum set at an angle to the tape.
-The drum spins rapidly compared to the speed that the tape moves past it, so that the transducers describe a path of stripes across the tape, rather than linearly along it as a fixed head does.
+The drum spins rapidly compared to the speed which the tape moves past it, so that the transducers describe a path of stripes across the tape, rather than linearly along it as a fixed head does.
 The wear characteristics of such helical scan heads are even more critical, and highly polished heads and tapes are required.
 The electrical signals of rotating heads are coupled either inductively or capacitively - there is no direct connection to the head coils.